pittpv/aztec-monitoring-script/en/README.md

 ## 📌 Latest Updates 05-12-2025

-This fix improves compatibility with various systemd versions.
+This fix improves compatibility with various systemd and Ubuntu versions.
 If you encounter any issues, we recommend updating to the latest version.

 - Fixed line break issues in systemd unit files and .env-aztec-agent
   - Full compatibility with different systemd versions (fixed broken characters instead of line breaks)